toscasterre/thesis-forecasting/body/03-data_ingestion_and_spatial_operations.md

 +++ {"citation-manager": {"citations": {"oz3v4": [{"id": "7765261/VTA4UCWW", "source": "zotero"}]}}, "tags": []}

 In addition to selecting only trips from June 2015 to June 2018, we also disregard all rentals whose duration is smaller than one minute (around 4000) - as previously done in the literature <cite id="oz3v4">(Toro et al., 2020)</cite>.
 This leaves us with more than 11,7 million observations.
-We will temporarily store these in a [materialised view](https://www.postgresql.org/docs/current/sql-creatematerializedview.html), that we will drop at the end of the data analysis.
+We will temporarily store these in a [materialised view](https://www.postgresql.org/docs/current/sql-creatematerializedview.html), which we will drop at the end of the data analysis.

 +++ {"tags": ["hide-cell"]}